Sweet, Sweeter, and Sweetest Sweet Corn

 The Sweetest Sweet Corn

 The disease-resistant ‘Vision MXR‘ (75 days) is a deep yellow supersweet with long ears that grow from tall plants.
 ‘Honey n’ Pearl‘ bicolor (78 days) is an early supersweet and 1988 AAS Winner noted for its vigor and great taste.
-A reliable synergistic variety is ‘Sweetness‘ (71 days), which has long, bicolored ears with super sweet flavor.
+A reliable synergistic variety is ‘Sweetness‘ (71 days), which has long, bicolored ears with a super sweet flavor.
 Two super sweet types include ‘Multisweet‘ (75 days), an augmented supersweet with gold and yellow kernels and unbelievable flavor, and the 2018 AAS Winner ‘American Dream‘, which has tender pale yellow and ivory ears with unbeatable sugar.

 Growing Sweet Corn

 Plant corn in the ground in late spring, once the soil is warm and frosty mornings are long gone.
 Seeds should be planted about 2 inches deep and 8-12 inches apart and kept lightly moist for good germination.
 Plant them in no less than 3 rows of 6 to ensure even pollination and good harvest.
 Provide full sun and tilled soil that drains well and has average fertility and a neutral pH.
-Working Black Gold Compost Blend and into the soil before planting will increase success.
+Working Black Gold Compost Blend into the soil before planting will increase success.
 Once temperatures heat up, plants will take off.
 Keep them irrigated but not wet.
-Ears will be ready when they are plump, the husks are green, and the tassles have turned brown at the tops.
+Ears will be ready when they are plump, the husks are green, and the tassels have turned brown at the tops.

 Common pests are corn earworms, which eat the ears from within.
-Apply BT to the newly forming tassles to keep these pests at bay.
+Apply BT to the newly forming tassels to keep these pests at bay.
 Corn smut is a common fungal disease that can distort the ears (read about edible corn smut here!).
-Fungal corn leaf blights can be a problem in cool, wet weather and and cause leaf lesions and seedling death.
+Fungal corn leaf blights can be a problem in cool, wet weather and cause leaf lesions and seedling death.
 Bacterial Stewart’s wilt is a less common but deadly disease that causes whole plants to wilt and die.
-Choosing resistant varieties is your best defence against wilt and blight.
+Choosing resistant varieties is your best defense against wilt and blight.